grahamegrieve/ClinicArrivals/documentation/Templates.md

 A typical example:

     The robot processing this message is stupid, and didn't understand your response.
-Please answer yes or no, or phone {num} for help
+Please answer yes or no, or phone [clinic number] for help

 ### VideoInvite